teaghan/AI-Enhanced-Education/md_files/Activity_3.md

 1. **Sign up for your tool**: Ensure one group member creates an account for your assigned tool (note that Flexi does not require an account).
 2. **Engage in Conversation**: Use the assigned AI tool to ask questions and get explanations on solving systems of linear equations.
 Focus on understanding the methods and steps involved.

+    > With Magic School AI, go to `MagicStudent` and select the `Tutor Me with AI` tools

 3. **Answer Practice Questions**: Use the tool to get practice questions on the topic.
 Answer these questions and use the feedback provided to improve your understanding.

     > Try seeing what happens if you get some answers wrong!